 - They are social animals that live in a family unit,

-• They turn right way up to pee and poo (Miss Possum loved this information.
+- turn the right way up to pee and poo (Miss Possum loved this information.
 Why do kids like anything poo related?!)

-• There are different types of bats.
-Some that live in caves and some that live in trees
+- are varied.
+There are many different types of bats.
+Some that live in caves and some that live in trees,

 - Bats are nocturnal (they sleep during the day and are awake at night).

 Bats live in a community and it’s interesting to observe their interactions.
 Watch closely and you might notice:

 - fighting between bats for better roosting sites